For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 Too limited documentation weakens your negotiations.

-Excessively detailed documentation outlines your solution.
+Excessively detailed documentation exposes your solution.

 Between the two, there is a clear path: controlled transparency.